Bendigo Airport redevelopment project

 A water wise airport

-A $966,985 State Government grant has allowed the City to complete a major water recycling project at the airport.
-This has included the development of a 25,000-kL water storage dam, installation of a floating wetland, mechanical water treatment plant and a reticulated third pipe irrigation system.
+In 2014, a $966,985 State Government grant allowed the City to complete a major water recycling project at Bendigo Airport.
+This included the development of a 25,000kL water storage dam, installation of a floating wetland, mechanical water treatment plant and a reticulated third pipe irrigation system.

 The project is an example of best practice water use, enhancing the drainage works required as part of the airport redevelopment, ensuring greater protection of the runway from inclement weather and limiting the amount of pollutants downstream of the airport.